-Total household net wealth in the AHEAD is comprised of twelve components: main home equity (w_1) , real estate equity other than main home equity (w_2) , a farm or private business, net of any loans (w_3) , automobiles, motor homes, or boats, net of any loans (w_4) , investment retirement accounts or Keoghs (w_5) , checking and saving accounts, money market funds (w_6) , certificates of deposit, government saving bonds, treasury bills (w_7) , equities in publicly traded corporations or mutual funds (w_8) , municipal, government or foreign bonds, or bond funds (w_9) , trust funds (w{10}) , other savings or assets, such as jewelry, money owed by others, a collection for investment purposes, beneficiary rights in a trust or estate (w{11}) , total non-collateralized debt, such as credit card balances, medical debts, and loans from relatives $(-w{12})$.
-With t=1995, 1998, and 2000, total net wealth for each household is given as $w_t = \sum{k=1}^{12} w{kt}$, with tangible wealth defined as $w_t^{Tangible} = \sum{k=1}^4 w{kt}$ and financial wealth given as $w_t^{Financial} = \sum{k=1}^{12} w{kt}$.
+Total household net wealth in the AHEAD is the sum of twelve components: (1) main home equity, (2) real estate equity other than main home equity, (3) a farm or private business net of any loans, (4) automobiles, motor homes, or boats net of any loans, (5) investment retirement accounts or Keoghs, (6) checking and saving accounts, money market funds, (7) certificates of deposit, government saving bonds, treasury bills, (8) equities in publicly traded corporations or mutual funds, (9) municipal, government or foreign bonds, or bond funds, (10) trust funds, (11) other savings or assets, such as jewelry, money owed by others, a collection for investment purposes, beneficiary rights in a trust or estate, (12) less total non-collateralized debt, such as credit card balances, medical debts, and loans from relatives.
+Note that equity in the main home and other real estate excludes the value of reverse mortgages, and that any income generated from reverse mortgages is included in income.